msft-mirror-aosp/platform.compatibility.cdd/5_multimedia/5_1_media-codecs.md

-Unless the application specifies otherwise using the [`KEY_COLOR_FORMAT`]( https://developer.android.com/reference/android/media/MediaFormat.html#KEY_COLOR_FORMAT) format key, video decoder implementations
+Unless the application specifies otherwise using the [`KEY_COLOR_FORMAT`]( https://developer.android.com/reference/android/media/MediaFormat.html#KEY_COLOR_FORMAT) format key, video decoder implementations:

-*   [C-4-1] MUST default to the color format optimized for hardware display if configured using Surface output
+*   [C-4-1] MUST default to the color format optimized for hardware display if configured using Surface output.
 *   [C-4-2] MUST default to a YUV420 8:8:8 color format optimized for CPU
 reading if configured to not use Surface output.